 Build Quality

-Today, it's time to discuss the comprehensive review of the 8300 Pro.
+Today, it's time to discuss the comprehensive review of the ad300 Pro.
 I thoroughly tested its capabilities and pushed it to its limits.
 Let's explore its performance together.
 As always, we'll begin with an evaluation of its build quality.

 As always with many Godox products, the build quality can be considered solid yet plastic.
 At first glance, the design is appealing - sleek and stylish, but opinions may vary.
 However, upon closer inspection, it becomes evident that the construction is primarily plastic.
-I want to demonstrate that when the 8300 Pro is placed in the S bracket as intended and clamped down, you can observe the top of the strobe compressing and flexing.
+I want to demonstrate that when the ad300 Pro is placed in the S bracket as intended and clamped down, you can observe the top of the strobe compressing and flexing.

 Now, I'm not tightening this very firmly, but it still needs to instill a sense of confidence.
 We will delve further into the positioning and the S bracket later on.
 However, considering this is a recommended configuration, I would have anticipated less flexibility in the center.

-I've been clamping them down too tightly.
-Fortunately, when using the S bracket, excessive pressure is not necessary.
-Just a slight tightening is sufficient, and you're good to go.
 Nonetheless, I must emphasize that while it has a well-designed and well-thought-out construction, I wouldn't recommend dropping it down a flight of stairs.
 It significantly advances Godox products, showcasing a solid fit and finish.

 Features